-Thank you for your interest in the Pharmacy Technician Certificate program here at Montana State University-Great Falls College of Technology.
+Thank you for your interest in the Pharmacy Technician Professional Certificate program here at Great Falls College Montana State University.
 With the program's inception spring 2010, our college and the local pharmacists on our advisory board were pleased to learn of the interest in this program by hundreds of potential students!
-As a result of that interest, it has become necessary to adjust to a limited enrollment application process beginning fall 2010 for the spring 2011 semester.

-Although the Pharmacy Technician Certificate program is not itself accredited, MSU - Great Falls is accredited by The Northwest Commission on Colleges and Universities as an institution.
+Although the Pharmacy Technician Professional Certificate program is not itself accredited, Great Falls College MSU is accredited by The Northwest Commission on Colleges and Universities as an institution.
 The program will prepare you to enter the profession and work toward completion of your pharmacy technician certification upon graduation.
 As a part of the Introduction to Pharmacy Technician Course, you will be expected to complete a "Pharmacy Technician/Technician-In-Training" application in order to work at your chosen clinical sites.
 Once you complete the program and graduate, you will have approximately 12 months to sit for the Pharmacy Technician Certification Board (PTCB) exam or the Exam for the Certification of Pharmacy Technicians (ExCPT) to become a nationally certified pharmacy technician.
 As a graduate of the program, having completed 90 hours of hands-on training split between retail and acute care pharmacies and having successfully passed your certification exam, you will have a competitive advantage over other potential Pharmacy Technician applicants and would likely be hired at a higher wage and have more promotion opportunities due to your education and experience.

 The Pharmacy Technician program is available completely online with 90 hours of required clinical experience in pharmacy settings.
 The pharmacy experience if at all possible is scheduled in pharmacies in or close to your location.
 The program has a limited enrollment capacity of twenty-three new students in the spring of each year.
 The small class size is advantageous to you as a student, allowing you more individualized attention and more opportunity for hands-on experience as well as a greater opportunity for employment after graduation.
 The student selection process is done by points, in the event of two students reaching the 23rd spot, having the same point value, then, the first applicant turned in will be chosen.

-Information regarding the profession, the program, and application materials for spring 2012 entry are enclosed in this packet.
+Information regarding the profession, the program, and application materials for spring 2013 entry are enclosed in this packet.
 Please read the materials carefully.
 Only COMPLETE applications will be considered.

-For additional information, answers to specific questions, or to set up an appointment, please contact Pam Christianson at 406) 771-4411or pam.christianson@msugf.edu Please don't hesitate to contact us.
+For additional information, answers to specific questions, or to set up an appointment, please contact Pam Christianson at 406) 771-4411or pamela.christianson@msugf.edu Please don't hesitate to contact us.